Smoking Breaks at Work

 It’s down to you whether or not to offer additional breaks.
 What is certain is that whatever you offer, you should treat all your employees equally.
 Allowing smoking staff to take additional cigarette breaks, while not providing the same time for non-smoking staff could result in claims of unfair treatment.

 As smoking is not a protected characteristic, you are not legally obliged to treat smoking employees the same as non-smoking employees.
-The suggestion to provide staff with the same amount of rest breaks isn’t down to a legal obligation.
+The suggestion to provide staff with the same amount of rest breaks isn’t down to a legal obligation, although everyone should have at least the statutory minimum rest breaks.
 However, it will help you reduce the risk of unequal treatment which could lead to a constructive dismissal and poor staff retention.

 The Smoke-free (Premises and Enforcement) Regulations 2006